vfiszbin/LiSoViMa/README.md

 # MNLP M3 — Final Project Submission

-This repository contains the complete pipeline, codebase, and configuration files to reproduce and evaluate four fine-tuned language models developed during the Modern Natural Language Processing course project (M3):
+This repository contains the complete implementation of our final project for the Modern Natural Language Processing course.
+The goal was to build and compare several lightweight LLM variants tailored for STEM multiple-choice question answering.

+We built and evaluated four variants of Qwen3-0.6B for STEM multiple-choice question answering, each using a different technique: supervised fine-tuning, quantization, retrieval-augmented generation, and preference-based alignment.
+The repository provides the full training pipeline and configs for these models:
 - **MCQA model**
 - **Quantized model**
 - **Retrieval-Augmented Generation (RAG) model**
 - **Direct Preference Optimization (DPO) model**

 We also include a pipeline for Supervised Fine-Tuning (SFT) on STEM data, which serves as a base for some of the above models.

+**More details in the [final report](./pdf/LiSoViMa.pdf).**

+Authors: Matthias Wyss, Sofia Taouhid, Vincent Fiszbin, Lina Sadgal

 ---